 - Blood and urine tests for drugs and alcohol

 - A discussion about the person’s substance abuse habits

-- A timeline regarding symptom eruption and what the person did to control those symptoms
+- A timeline regarding symptom eruption and what the person did to alleviate the symptoms

 Adjust to Sobriety

-Psychotherapy is another important part of the treatment picture.
-Here, people work with a therapist to understand their motivation for taking drugs, along with their triggers for bipolar shifts.
-They might work in a one-on-one fashion with a therapist, but they might also do group work and learn from peers who also have bipolar disorder.
+Psychotherapy is another important step in treatment.
+Here, people work with a therapist to understand their motivation for taking drugs along with their triggers for bipolar shifts.
+They might work in a one-on-one setting, as well as do group work and learn from peers who also have bipolar disorder.

 At Black Bear Lodge, we specialize in treatments for mental illness, particularly those that have been compounded by addiction.
-We believe that everyone who has these disorders can get better, and we work hard every day to get people on the right track with our blend of medication management, psychotherapy, support group work and complementary therapies.
+We believe that everyone who has these disorders can get better, and we work hard every day to get people to a better state of health with medication management, psychotherapy, support groups and complementary therapies.
 Please call our 24 hour, toll-free helpline today to begin your journey of healing.